Postwar

 2013 – Mississippi becomes the last state in the Union to make slavery illegal.

 2013 -The Pentagon states that they have over 5000 bases around the world.
 Because of the sensitive nature, we don’t know what the actual number is.
-The US military has been active in maintaining and building liberal democracies around the world.
+The US military has been a primary tool in destroying illiberal regimes around the world.

 2014 – Ferguson riots.